ROMAN ITINERARIES – ST. EUSTACE DISTRICT – ITINERARY 29

 THE SYMBOL OF THE BEE

-The heraldic emblem of Barberini’s house, the bee, is repeated everywhere in the church: the plant itself has the shape of a bee, its whole body is a big bee and the spiral, very original, of the lantern is the sting of the bee of the Barberini family.
+The heraldic emblem of Barberini’s house, the bee, is repeated everywhere in the church: the plant itself has the shape of a bee and the very original spiral of the lantern represents its sting.
 Out of it came out the extraordinary design of a star composed of two equilateral triangles, which intersect at 180 degrees with respect to the main longitudinal axis of the church.

 This is an absolute masterpiece: Borromini, in his marvelous architecture, fully demonstrated his ability to dilate and compress space as he pleased, through a series of concave and convex surfaces, transforming every portion of the church into a living, pulsating subject.